ronanprendiville/smfquant/README.md

   - Append following string at the end of the variable value: ;C:\Program Files\Git\bin
       - The semicolon is important, because individual PATH entries are delimited by it
       - The path to git bin directory might be different on your system

+You can check if git is working by going into your IntelliJ, clicking 'Terminal' at the bottom, typing in 'git --version' and clicking enter.
+If this doesn't error, all good.

 ### Stock Info